 Home of the Okavango delta and the world-famous Chobe National Park, Botswana is a haven for family safaris, albeit with slightly grown-up children.
 This is primarily because the nature of the terrain is geared to activities like canoeing and bush walks, which are not ideal for younger children.
 Having said that, there is an abundance of wildlife that can be witnessed from close quarters, including massive herds of elephants, if you happen to be an elephant fan.

 A visit to one of the world’s largest waterfalls, Victoria Falls on the mighty Zambezi river, is not only an awe inspiring spectacle but comes with tons of activities perfect for the whole family.
 If you make a reservation for the dry season of 2021, your family will be able to experience life in Devil’s Pool, on the waterfalls edge.
 Other activities include helicopter rides, white water rafting, bungee jumping, zip-lining, cultural visits and of course, wildlife safaris.

-A safari in Madagascar is a combination which portrays two different facets of the island nation, the richness of wildlife and the beautiful coastline of Anjajavy.
+A safari in Madagascar is a combination that portrays two different facets of the island nation, the richness of wildlife and the beautiful coastline of Anjajavy.
 Families will get enthralled with the thick forests, azure waters, and the untouched beauty of Madagascar.
-Some of the rarest animals on earth can be found in Analamazaotra Special Reserve, with distinct possibility of seeing the ring-tailed, common and wife ruffed lemurs along with the golden-colored Diademed Sifaka.
+Some of the rarest animals on earth can be found in Analamazaotra Special Reserve, with the distinct possibility of seeing the ring-tailed, common, and wife-ruffed lemurs along with the golden-colored Diademed Sifaka.

 A family vacation, these days, is no longer packing the kids in the back of the car and heading to the nearest beach.
 These holidays have since grown in stature and viewing wild animals in their habitat has become the fascination of families all over the world.